 This bushcare group is working to restore the rainforest remnant known as Sankey’s Scrub.
-Sankey’s Scrub is located on the south-eastern boundary of the Pine Mountain section of the Whites Hill Reserve at Carina.
-The group is working to restore this rainforest through both weed control to encourage natural regeneration and revegetation of highly degraded areas.
-For more information phone John Evans on 07 3349 3550.
+Sankey’s Scrub is on the south-eastern boundary of the Pine Mountain section of the Whites Hill Reserve at Carina.
+The group is restoring this rainforest through weed control to encourage natural regeneration and revegetation of highly degraded areas.
+For more information, phone John Evans on 07 3349 3550.

 Whites Hill Bushcare Group

-This group is involved in restoring a small tributary and area of degraded eucalypt forest in the significant Whites Hill Reserve.
+This group is restoring a small tributary and area of degraded eucalypt forest in the significant Whites Hill Reserve.
 Works include erosion control, removal of environmental weeds and some revegetation works.
-For more information phone Rod Longmire on 07 3398 2101.
+For more information, phone Rod Longmire on 07 3398 2101.

 Bridgewater Creek FREECS

-Bridgewater Creek FREECS is a small group working along Bridgewater Creek, Coorparoo.
-This group undertakes weed removal and revegetation along the high bank of the creek, mainly where it flows through Wembley Park.
-The group is also involved with maintenance of part of the Bowie's Flat artificial wetland, which is upstream from the park.
-For more information phone Damien Madden on 07 3324 8307.
+Bridgewater Creek FREECS is a small group working along the banks of Bridgewater Creek, Coorparoo.
+This group undertakes weed removal and revegetation.
+This is along the high bank of the creek, mainly where it flows through Wembley Park.
+For more information, phone Damien Madden on 07 3324 8307.

 Finger Gullies Bushcare Group

-The Finger Gullies Bushcare Group is a small but growing group of dedicated volunteers who are working to restore and rehabilitate a series of heavily compacted and weedy gully lines running down from Whites Hill Reserve.
-The group is focused on reestablishing connectivity and wildlife corridor movement by increasing vegetation around well-established mature eucalypts and other habitat trees along the gullies.
-The group is working with a staged approach to allow for plants to be well established before moving onto the next stage of the site.
-The group is also keen to engage with local residents, scouts groups, local schools and the community to raise awareness of the value of the bushland estate and wildlife corridors.
+The Finger Gullies Bushcare Group is a small but growing group of dedicated volunteers.
+They are working to restore and rehabilitate a series of heavily compacted and weedy gully lines running down from Whites Hill Reserve.
+The group focus on re-establishing connectivity and wildlife corridor movement.
+They do this by increasing vegetation around well-established mature eucalypts and other habitat trees along the gullies.
+The group is working with a staged approach to allow plants to establish before moving onto the next stage of the site.
+The group is also keen to engage with local residents.
+This includes scouts groups, local schools and the community to raise awareness of the value of this bushland estate and wildlife corridors.
 For more information, email Robert or phone Robert on 0438 071 165.